Fort Bend Sewer Scope Inspection | Sugar Land TX | Imperial Pro

 Pipe Belly / Sag

-A belly is a low section where waste and water collect instead of draining.
-Clay soil settling and shifting around the buried line is the typical cause.
-Bellies create recurring backups and odors — and are common throughout Fort Bend County where seasonal moisture cycles produce consistent subsurface movement.
+A belly is a low section where waste collects instead of draining.
+Caused by clay soil settling around the buried line.
+Bellies create recurring backups and odors.
+Common throughout Fort Bend County where seasonal moisture cycles produce consistent subsurface movement.

 ↔️